 An introduction to the methods and techniques used to conduct a computer forensics investigation beginning with a systematic accumulation of digital evidence.
-Students will use an array of methods for discovering deleted, encrypted, or damaged file information.
-A major focus of this course will be on the computer forensics tools currently available in the investigator's laboratory, methods of processing crime and incident scenes, and reporting results of the investigations.
+Students will use methods for discovering deleted, encrypted, or damaged file information.
+A major focus will be on computer forensics tools in the investigator's laboratory, methods of processing crime and incident scenes, and reporting results of the investigations.
 3 credits.
+(3 plus 0)